 The IRS is quite clear that crypto mining is subject to Income Tax, as well as Capital Gains Tax when you later dispose of mined coins.

 It's important to note that if you're self-employed and running a crypto mining business, you'll also need to pay Self Employment Tax to cover your Medicare and social security contributions.

 Any crypto you receive as a result of mining - you'll pay Income Tax based on the fair market value of the crypto on the day you received it.
-You'll also pay Capital Gains Tax if you later sell, swap or spend any crypto you received as a result of mining activities.
+You'll also pay Capital Gains Tax if you later sell, trade or spend any crypto you received as a result of mining activities.

 Crypto margin trading, futures and other CFDs